-Goodell: Many lessons learned in 2020 will carry forward
+Goodell: Many lessons NFL learned in 2020 will carry forward

 “We had two minority coaches hired and it was not what we expected,” the commissioner said, “and not what we expect going forward.”

-Goodell noted three African-American general managers were hired, with more diversity also seen among coordinators, something the NFL can build on.
+Goodell noted three African-American general managers were hired in 2020 and early 2021, with more diversity also seen among coordinators, something the NFL can build on.
 Asked if a hiring freeze on head coaches until after the Super Bowl would be discussed, Goodell said everything that could enhance diversity would be explored.

+The offseason structure for the league is so uncertain that Goodell preferred not to be specific about training camps and preseason games, though he did say the NFL plans to hold international games next season.
+There’s no timeline for when the league has to decide whether to go ahead with international games in 2021, however.

+“We hope to get to be there,” he said.
+“We’re planning for it.
+We’ll make that decision whenever we have enough information to do so.”

 Wilner reported from New York.
 AP Pro Football Writers Teresa M. Walker, Simmi Buttar, Josh Dubow and Arnie Stapleton contributed.